JoseDanielF/JoseDanielF/README.md

 ## 👋 Hello World!

 Hi!
 I'm Daniel Duarte.
-I reside in Quipapá-PE, Brazil, and I'm currently pursuing my Bachelor's in Computer Science at UFAPE.
+I reside in Quipapá-PE, Brazil, and I hold a Bachelor's degree in Computer Science from UFAPE.

 🔭 Full-Stack Developer with extensive experience in creating robust and scalable solutions using both the PHP ecosystem and the .NET platform.
 Currently, I am a Developer .NET PL at MSA TEC, where I lead integration projects, applying best development practices to ensure high performance and process optimization.